Troubleshoot database consistency errors reported by DBCC CHECKDB

 DBCC CHECKDB but rather the general approach if errors are reported.
 Any reference to

 CHECKDB in this article also applies to

 DBCC CHECKDB checks the physical and logical consistency of database pages, rows, allocation pages, index relationships, system table referential integrity, and other structure checks.
 If any of these checks fail (depending on the options you have chosen), errors will be reported as part of the command.

 The cause of these problems can vary from file system corruption, underlying hardware system issues, driver issues, corrupted pages in memory, or problems with the SQL Server Engine.
-Read through the Resolution section for more information on how to find the cause of errors that are reported.
+Refer to the Investigate root cause section on how to find the cause of errors that are reported.

-When you run DBCC CHECKDB, a recommendation is provided to indicate what the minimum repair option that is required to repair all errors.
-These messages may look something like the following:
+DBCC CHECKDB, a recommendation is provided to indicate the minimum repair option required to repair all errors.
+These messages resemble the following:

 CHECKDB found 0 allocation errors and 15 consistency errors in database 'mydb'.